ianperrin/MMM-Formula1/README.md

 ## Thanks

-- ianperrins first version which lead to this version
+- ianperrins first version which led to this version.
+Major changes:
   - removed f1api from the package.json and rewrote node_helper
   - removed dev tools
   - rewrote nunjucks template to support different display options